oscbyspro/Ultimathnum/README.md

 #### Derive all the things!

 The are many ways to abstract and there are pros and cons to all of them.
 Here, we keep it simple.
 We use a small set of primitives to derive most things.
-Our abstractions are purposeful and close to the machine so that our derivatives perform like would-be primitives.
-Similarly, you will not find many mutating methods.
+Our  abstractions are purposeful and close to the machine.
+You will not find many mutating methods, for example.
 Instead, we introduce a mutating syntax that destructures functional results.
 This cuts the project in half, compared to previous iterations of it.

 <a name="introduction-recoverable"/>